I’ve always loved the idea of using the i3 tiling window manager on my desktop, only to be put off by the config and set-up that it often demands.

 That was until I discovered Regolith Linux.

-Regolith is two things: it’s an Ubuntu-based Linux distro and it’s an installable desktop session.
-Both approaches share the same aim: make it (a bit) easier to get started with i3 on Ubuntu.
+Regolith is two things: it’s an Ubuntu-based Linux distro and it’s an installable desktop session you can install on Ubuntu.
+Both approaches share the same aim: make it easier to get started with i3 on Ubuntu.

 What is i3?

 Okay, okay.
 If you are sat there mouthing “what is i3?” at me with a confused, borderline-desperate look on your face, I’ll fill you in:

 i3 is a tiling window manager created for X11 (the display manager most Linux distros use, including Ubuntu). i3 supports traditional horizontal vertical window tiling — think window snapping, but arranged and resized automatically — as well as stacking and tabbing.